ulinja/udib/README.md

 2. clone this repo and `cd` into your local copy
 3. (optional) create and activate a virtual environment: `python3 -m venv .venv && . .venv/bin/activate`
 4. install the required python packages: `pip install --user -r requirements.txt`
-5. get an example preseed file: `./udib.py -o my-preseed.cfg get preseed-file-basic`
+5. download an example preseed file: `./udib.py -o preseed.cfg get preseed-file-basic`
-6. customize your installation by editing `my-preseed.cfg` (the comments are pretty self-explanatory)
+6. customize your installation by editing `preseed.cfg` (the comments are pretty self-explanatory)
-7. create a Debian ISO with your preseed file: `./udib.py -o my-image.iso inject my-preseed.cfg`
+7. create a Debian ISO with your preseed file: `./udib.py -o my-image.iso inject preseed.cfg`
 8. boot from your newly created ISO `my-image.iso` on your target machine (or in a VM)
 9. in the Debian installer menu, navigate to *Advanced options > Automated install*
 10. drink some coffee